LSPHP Options¶

 Setting LSAPI_CHILDREN

 to a number larger than 1 puts LSWS in ProcessGroup mode.
-In ProcessGroup mode, the web server will start one constantly-running PHP parent process.
-This process will then fork child PHP processes (as opposed to spawning new processes) to meet demand.
-ProcessGroup mode is generally preferred because all PHP processes can then share one memory block for opcode caching.
-In ProcessGroup mode, Instances should be set to 1
+In ProcessGroup mode, the web server will start one PHP parent process that is constantly running.
+This process will then fork child PHP processes (as opposed to spawning new processes) as they are needed.
+The number of these child processes that may be created is contolled by the value you set for LSAPI_CHILDREN

 LSAPI_AVOID_FORK¶